jayllo-c/tp/docs/DeveloperGuide.md

 1. Adding an Exam with Valid Data

    * **Prerequisites:**
-       * No exams in the address book.
+       * No exams in the exams list.
          <br><br>
    * **Test case:** `addExam n|Midterm s|100`<br>
-     **Expected:** New exam is added to the address book.
+     **Expected:** New exam is added to the exams list.
 Status message shows the exam added.
      <br><br>
    * **Other test cases to try:** `addExam n|Final s|100`<br>
-     **Expected:** New exam is added to the address book.
+     **Expected:** New exam is added to the exams list.
 Status message shows the exam added.
      <br><br>

 2. Adding an Exam that Already Exists

    * **Prerequisites:**
-       * An exam of name: Final, Score: 100 exists in the address book.
+       * An exam of name: Final, Score: 100 exists in the exams list.
        <br><br>
    * **Test case:** `addExam n|Final s|100`<br>
      **Expected:** Error message shown in the error report.
-No change in the address book.
+No change in the exams list.
      <br><br>

 3. Adding an Exam with Missing Fields

    * **Prerequisites:**
-       * No exams in the address book.
+       * No exams in the exams list.
          <br><br>
    * **Test case (missing score):** `addExam n|Final`<br>
      **Expected:** Error message shown in the error report.
-No change in the address book.
+No change in the exams lsit.

 <br>